The Chiang Mai Consulate, under the guidance of Australian Embassy Bangkok:

 participates in the Consular Corps of Northern Thailand.

-The honorary consul position is recognised by the Vienna Convention on Consular Relations 1963.
+Honorary consuls are recognised by the Vienna Convention on Consular Relations 1963.
 Ron, as the Honorary Consul, is a designated “consular officer” which means “any person, including the head of a consular post, entrusted in that capacity with the exercise of consular functions”.

 Consular officers are classified in two categories, namely – career consular officers, and like me, – honorary consular officers.